ro-nald/project-container-registry/README.md

 ## Upcoming improvements
 - Retrieve secret from keyvault
-- Create a UI which will create credentials for new projects
+- Create a UI which will create time-sensitive credentials for new projects to access container images
+- Create a back-up strategy so that the Container Registry doesn't have to be running all the time, it can be provisioned from a free-tier DB service such as MongoDB or a blob storage solution.